 Every year for my birthday, I get a group together of family and friends and do an over-the-top barbecue at my house.
 I don’t do hamburgers or hotdogs.
-Don’t get me wrong, I enjoy each of those a lot, but that is classic bbq food.
+Don’t get me wrong, I enjoy each of those a lot, but that is classic BBQ food.
 I go all out and do this yummy beef kabobs recipe, bacon-wrapped steak, honey mustard pork tenderloin, and usually several sides and desserts.

 There is something special about meat on a stick, haha.
-What I really enjoy about cooking beef kabobs in a group setting is that everyone has the opportunity to make their own.
+What I really enjoy about cooking beef kabobs or shish kabobs in a group setting is that everyone has the opportunity to make their own.
 They can put whatever they want on it.
 If all they want is meat, they can do the beef and something like kielbasa sausage.
 Or maybe they like tomatoes but not mushrooms, etc.

 Step 1: Gather the ingredients

 In order to make Beef kabobs you need a handful of easy to find ingredients:

 - Beef – I usually use a top sirloin for this, but you can use several different cuts of beef, sourced from trusted suppliers that offer organic meat deliveries.
 However, I don’t recommend using stew meat, as it tends to become tough and chewy, affecting the overall quality of the dish.
 So, be sure to choose premium cuts of organic beef to ensure a delicious and tender result for your recipe.